City of Round Rock

 United States

 Plummer was retained to perform master planning, preliminary design, and detailed design for an expansion of the plant from the existing capacity to 30 MGD.
-The plant is jointly owned by Round Rock, Cedar Park, and Austin, and provides service to Leander and Fern Bluff MUD.
-The service area is experiencing rapid growth and the Partners needed to quickly increase capacity.
+The plant is jointly owned by Round Rock, Cedar Park, Austin, and Leander, and provides service to Leander and Fern Bluff MUD.
+The service area experienced rapid growth and the Partners needed to quickly increase capacity.
 This work was completed in approximately 28 months, including Partner reviews and authorization of subsequent phases.

 Initially, the Cities wanted to expand from 21.5 MGD to 40 MGD.
 During conceptual design, Plummer evaluated the existing facility, strength of wastewater being received, and flow projections provided by each city.
 We were able to demonstrate the cost benefits of moving forward with an interim phase of 30 MGD as opposed to a larger capital expense of expanding to 40 MGD, a savings of approximately $65 million.
 Plummer conducted a series of workshops with the Partners’ engineering staff and operators to select the optimal treatment process.
 The plant is designed to achieve a 0.5 mg/L total phosphorus limit.
 The selected process was anaerobic/anoxic/oxic (A2O) to achieve biological nutrient removal.